Chart Color Schemes

 Mickleham - Yuroke is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Mickleham-Yuroke is one of Australia's most culturally diverse areas, with 48.0% of its population born overseas and 60.5% speaking a language other than English at home.
-Christianity is the predominant religion in Mickleham-Yuroke, comprising 39.2% of people.
-However, the most notable overrepresentation is in Other religions, which makes up 18.5% of the population, significantly higher than Greater Melbourne's average of 5.9%.
+Mickleham-Yuroke is one of the most culturally diverse areas in Australia, with 48.0% of its population born overseas and 60.5% speaking a language other than English at home.
+Christianity is the predominant religion in Mickleham-Yuroke, comprising 39.2% of the population.
+However, the 'Other' religious category is significantly higher than the Greater Melbourne average, representing 18.5% of Mickleham-Yuroke's population compared to 5.9%.

-In terms of ancestry, the top three groups are Other (34.0%), Indian (13.7%, significantly higher than the regional average of 6.5%), and Australian (13.6%).
-There are also notable differences in the representation of certain ethnic groups: Samoan is overrepresented at 2.3% compared to the regional average of 1.3%, Sri Lankan is at 1.0% versus 1.1%, and Lebanese is at 1.6% compared to 4.2%.
+In terms of ancestry, the top three groups in Mickleham-Yuroke are 'Other', comprising 34.0%, Indian at 13.7% (significantly higher than the regional average of 6.5%), and Australian at 13.6%.
+Notable differences exist in the representation of certain ethnic groups: Samoan is overrepresented at 2.3% compared to the regional average of 1.3%, Sri Lankan is slightly lower at 1.0% versus 1.1%, and Maltese is higher at 1.5% compared to 1.8%.

 Frequently Asked Questions - Diversity